Google Translation Disclaimer

 ALC Small Group Leader

-SSG Andrei Osipov is originally from Chisinau, Republic of Moldova.
-He moved to United States in 2013, enlisted in the US Army in 2014 from Charlotte, NC and attended Basic Combat Training in Fort Jackson, SC.
-He attended Advanced Individual Training at the US Army School of Music, and upon graduation was awarded the MOS 42R9T, Guitar Player.
+SFC Megan L. Grieder, from Oak Ridge, New Jersey, enlisted in the Army in 2013 and attended Basic Combat Training at Fort Jackson, South Carolina.
+She attended Advanced Individual Training at the US Army School of Music, and upon graduation as the Distinguished Honor Graduate, was awarded the MOS 42R9J, Clarinet Player.